gevorgmelkumyan/max-flow-problem/README.md

 The project doesn't have any test yet.

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

-* **Gevorg Melkumyan** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See the list of [contributors](https://github.com/gevorgmelkumyan/max-flow-problem/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Literature